Grasia/teem/README.md

 * `node_modules` - contains the npm packages for the tools we need
 * `bower_components` - contains the angular framework files

-### Install SwellRT

-Teem uses [SwellRT](https://github.com/P2Pvalue/swellrt), a real-time federated collaboration framework.

-You need to run SwellRT, which is extremelly easy using Docker.
-[Install Docker](https://docs.docker.com/installation/)

-An instance of SwellRT will be automagically started for you

 ### Optional: Change configuration options

 You can customize several options, such as server port, Weinre, SwellRT address via `config.js`